-The HMIS Data Standards were first published by HUD in 2004.
-The original standards served as the foundation for software developers in constructing HMIS applications.
-HUD, in collaboration with its Federal Partners have continued to update the HMIS Data Standards regularly thereafter.
+The HMIS Data Standards were first published by HUD in 2004 as the HMIS Data and Technical Standards.
+HUD, in collaboration with its Federal Partners, has continued to update the HMIS Data Standards regularly thereafter.
 Each updated document supersedes the previously released HMIS Data Standards.
 A complete historical archive of previous data standards can be found on the HUD Exchange Data Standards page.